Disease Guide ·Progressive Retinal Atrophy ·2026

 Progressive Retinal Atrophy in Cats - symptoms, vet costs & insurance

-Progressive retinal atrophy has no treatment and no cure — your cat will go blind.
-PRA is an inherited disease where the retina slowly degenerates over months to years.
-By the time most owners notice — bumping into furniture in dim light, dilated pupils, reluctance to move in unfamiliar spaces — significant vision is already lost.
-Diagnosis costs $200-$500, but there's nothing medicine can do to stop it.
+Progressive retinal atrophy has no treatment - your cat will go blind.
+PRA is inherited disease where the retina degenerates over months to years.
+Owners typically notice when cats bump into furniture in dim light or show dilated pupils.
+By then, significant vision is lost.
+Diagnosis costs $200-$500; no medicine can stop it.

 Progressive Retinal Atrophy - vet costs and insurance